CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 <img src="https://cards.scryfall.io/large/front/0/e/0e259db1-14db-4314-998c-6a076a28d8cb.jpg?1691056044" alt="Kenrith, the Returned King" style="width:325px;"/>

 In addition to the unique deck construction rules, commander makes some changes to how the game is played.
 Your will commander start the game in the *command zone*, and can be cast while in the command zone.
 Each time your commander would be sent to the graveyard or be exiled, you may choose to have them return to the command zone.
 If you do, they will cast 2 more mana to cast for each time they have been returned there.
-In commander, players will also lose the game if they have been dealt 21 damage by a single commander.
+In commander, players start with 40 life, but will also lose the game if they have been dealt 21 damage by a single commander.

 ### Other notes for playing the game

 ## Important terms
-- The Stack
+- The stack
+    - When players cast spells or activate abilities, they are placed on "the stack."
+While spells are on the stack, other players can respond with instants or abilities of their own.
+The stack follows a "last-in, first-out" method, so the most recently cast spell or activated ability will resolve or happen first.
-- Tapping and Tapped
+- Tapping and tapped
+    - When
 - Counter
 - Counters, like +1/+1
 - Token
+- Permanents

 ### Creature keywords
 - Flying